FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Network Architectures}

-Current trends in SER encompass mainly CNNs \cite{hershey2017cnn,kong2019panns,fonseca2017acoustic,fonseca2018simple} and CRNNs \cite{cakir2017convolutional,perez2019hybrid}.
+Current trends in SER encompass mainly CNNs \cite{hershey2017cnn,fonseca2021shift,kong2019panns,fonseca2017acoustic,fonseca2018simple} and CRNNs \cite{cakir2017convolutional,perez2019hybrid}.
 We run experiments with the following networks, all of them ending with a fully connected layer of 200 units (the vocabulary size) with sigmoid activation to support multi-label classification.
+Main parameters for CRNN and VGG-like architectures are set via non-exhaustive preliminary experiments.

 \textbf{CRNN.} This is one of the most used architectures for SED \cite{cakir2017convolutional}, and to a lesser extent for SET \cite{Ebbers2019}.
-This model has three convolutional layers of 128 filters with a receptive field of (5,5), each of them followed by Batch Normalization (BN) \cite{ioffe2015batch}, ReLU activation and max-pooling.
+Our model, inspired by \cite{cakir2017convolutional}, has three convolutional layers of 128 filters with a receptive field of (5,5), each of them followed by Batch Normalization (BN) \cite{ioffe2015batch}, ReLU activation and max-pooling.
 The max-pooling sizes are $(t,f) =$ (2, 5), (2, 4) and (2, 2)---since we are not interested in detecting events' timestamps, we pool also in the time dimension which reduces dimensionality without harming performance in our experiments.
 To model events' temporal structure in the incoming feature maps, the convolutional stack is followed by a bidirectional GRU layer of 64 units, returning the last output of the output sequence.

-\textbf{VGG-like.} VGG-based architectures have been widely used for both SET \cite{dorfer2018training} and SED \cite{kim2019sound}.
-We use a model inspired by the original architecture \cite{simonyan2014very} from computer vision, but shrank to a much smaller size.
+\textbf{VGG-like.} VGG-based architectures have been widely used for both SET \cite{fonseca2021shift,dorfer2018training} and SED \cite{kim2019sound}.
+We use a model inspired by the original architecture \cite{simonyan2014very} from computer vision, but reduced to a much smaller size.
 In particular, this model has three convolutional layers of 32 filters, two convolutional layers of 64 filters, and one convolutional layer of 128 filters.
 All convolutional layers have a receptive field of (3,3) and are followed by BN and ReLU activation.
 Between each group of convolutional layers with same number of filters, max-pooling of size (2,2) is applied.
 Output feature maps are summarized by concatenating global max pooling and global average pooling per channel.
 Summarizing the learnt audio representation via combination of these two poolings provided a small mAP boost with respect to using either of them individually.
 Then, the outcome is passed through a fully connected layer of 256 units.